LLM Providers¶

 Default model: gemini-3-flash-preview

-import { GeminiProvider } from "@tepa/provider-gemini";
+import { GeminiProvider, GeminiModels } from "@tepa/provider-gemini";

 const provider = new GeminiProvider({